LewisYoul/Curriculum_Vitae/README.md

 * **Test Driven Development -** Passionate about TDD, I have seen its benefits first hand and the issues that result from not using it.

-* **Best Practices -** I strongly believe in the benefits of using Robert C. Martin's S.O.L.I.D principals when designing and writing code.
-Clean, reproducible and easily extendable code is what strive towards.

 * **Quick Study -** An ability to learn new technologies quickly.
 From my time at Makers Academy I have developed a set of skills that allow me to pick up new languages and processes quickly, meaning I can hit the ground running.

+* **Best Practices -** I strongly believe in the benefits of using Robert C. Martin's S.O.L.I.D principals when designing and writing code.
+Clean, reproducible and easily extendable code is what I strive towards.

 * **Technologies -** Documented experience working with a variety of languages and stacks.
 Principally Ruby, Rails, PostgreSQL, React JS, Node JS and MongoDB.
 Please see my Projects section for examples.